Henderson, Nevada: Minor professional teams

+Parks and recreation

 Henderson has more than 37 mi of trails.

 Government

 The city received its charter from the Nevada State Legislature in 1953, formally incorporating the city with a council/manager form of government.

 Henderson is divided into four wards.
 A mayor and four council members are elected citywide, but no more than one council member are allowed to reside in each ward.

 Lorna Kesterson was elected as Henderson's first female mayor, serving two terms until 1993.